Screening world cinema and forgotten gems since 1990

 Sunday 23 February 2025

 THE CONVERSATION USA · 1974 · 113 min.
 Director Francis Ford Coppola Cast Gene Hackman, John Cazale, Allen Garfield, Cindy Williams, Harrison Ford, Frederic Forrest Harry Caul (Hackman) is a professional wiretapper wracked by guilt for his complicity in a previous job that ended in three deaths.
 Hired by a mysterious client to monitor a couple as they walk through Union Square in San Francisco, Caul records a statement rich in menace: "He'd kill us if he got the chance."
 Tormented by the prospect of again incurring responsibility for the death of others, Caul descends into a spiral of paranoia and intrigue.
 It is a masterpiece that unites the sensibilities of the European New Wave cinema with classic American crime.
-Please note that programme details are subject to change without notice

 List of films screened by Reel McCoy Film Group and